 Leigh Corfman, now 58, alleged that Moore first approached her in a courtroom in 1979 when she was 14 years old.
 Eventually, Moore took her to his house, took off her shirt and pants, touched her private parts and guided her hand to his underwear, she said.
 The two did not have sexual intercourse, and he took her home when she asked, Corfman said.

-Since the Washington Post's initial report, several more women have accused Moore of being sexually inappropriate.
+After the Washington Post's initial report, several more women accused Moore of being sexually inappropriate.

-Moore has vehemently denied the accusations, calling them “baseless” and “the very definition of fake news.”
+Moore vehemently denied the accusations, calling them “baseless” and “the very definition of fake news.”